codycook96/CPLC/Standards/CPLC-LD-Standard.md

 **Normally Closed Contact**: a forward slash in the logical block indicates a normally closed contact.
 The normally closed contact takes a single parameter: a boolean switch tag that controls the switching function of the contact.
 When gate is low and the enable-in is high, the enable-out becomes high, and when gate is high the enable-out is always low.

 ```[P]( bool gate )```
-**Positive Edge Contact**: a capital or lowercase 'p' in the logical block indicates a positive edge detecting contact.
+**Positive Edge Contact**: a capital or lowercase "P" in the logical block indicates a positive edge detecting contact.
 The positive edge contact takes a single parameter: a boolean gate tag that controls the switching of the contact.
 When gate has become high in the last cycle of operation and the enable-in is high, then the enable-out becomes high.
 After one cycle, the enable-out becomes low and will remain low until the tag transitions to high after being low again.

 ```[N]( bool gate )```
-**Negative Edge Contact**: a capital or lowercase 'n' in the logical block indicates a negative edge detecting contact.
+**Negative Edge Contact**: a capital or lowercase "N" in the logical block indicates a negative edge detecting contact.
 The positive edge contact takes a single parameter: a boolean gate tag that controls the swithcing of the contact.
 When gate has become low in the last cycle of operation and the enable-in is high, then the enable-out becomes high.
 After one cycle, the enable out becomes low and will remain low until the tag transitions to low after being high again.

 #### Coil Blocks